-Proposed changes to Colorado's benchmark plan for the 2023 plan year.
+Changes to Colorado's benchmark plan for the 2023 plan year

-The Colorado Division of Insurance (DOI) has worked with stakeholders and the actuarial consulting firm Wakely from January - April of 2021 to evaluate the State's current benchmark health insurance plan, and has developed a set of proposed changes to that plan for the 2023 plan year.
+The Colorado Division of Insurance (DOI) worked with stakeholders and the actuarial consulting firm Wakely from January - April of 2021 to evaluate the State's current benchmark health insurance plan, and has developed a set of proposed changes to that plan for the 2023 plan year.
 The benchmark plan is the plan used to set minimum standards for essential health benefits (EHBs) within Colorado for individual and small group plans.

 All changes to Colorado's benchmark plan will require approval by the Centers of Medicare and Medicaid services (CMS), with a final determination expected by the Summer of 2021.
 DOI has posted all final proposed changes to the benchmark plan and associated documents for public notice (45 CFR § 156.111.c).
 Final versions of the proposed changes to the benchmark plan can be found here:

 DOI Workgroup - State Benchmark Health Insurance Plan for 2023